 Fish caught sustainably

 Several species of salmon are available in cans.
-Of the two most popular varieties, sockeye and pink, sockeye has a better nutritional profile and more appealing orange-red color, so it’s our first choice, even though pink is less expensive.
+Of the two most popular varieties, sockeye and pink, sockeye has a more appealing orange-red color, so it’s our first choice, even though pink is less expensive.

 Fans of the brand like that this canned sockeye salmon is wild-caught and flavorful right out of the can.
 The 6-ounce cans with pop-top lids are easy to open and portioned for use in meals.
 It makes great salmon patties, chowders, and casseroles.